Graduate School Faculty Handbook

 - Extends financial offers to accepted applicants.

-- Prepares merit award forms for applicants offered aid and submit completed applications to the Graduate School for evaluation and action in accordance with establish dates.
+- Prepares award forms for applicants offered aid and submit completed applications to the Graduate School for evaluation and action in accordance with establish dates.

 - Sets up a departmental orientation for new students each fall.